NuckChorris/inari/README.md

 Even though GraphQL is completely dominating the JavaScript ecosystem at this point, json:api is still in use by many in the Ember.js ecosystem.
 I was getting tired of having to build my own solutions for things which the GraphQL ecosystem already had, such as schema stitching, subresource pagination, heterogenous storage, or complexity analysis.

-In the end, it's significantly easier to build a proxy server (named Hermes!) and gradually switch to GraphQL.
+In the end, it's significantly easier to build a proxy server (named Inari!) and gradually switch to GraphQL.

 ## How?